 Sold by WENDSIM, this egg candler is reasonably priced.
 It is a high-lumen egg candler and is very easy to use and extremely durable.
 It is a plug-in device and comes with a long electrical cable and an American plug.

 If you use a flashlight to candle your eggs, this bright LED egg candler tester is a much safer and robust alternative.

 10. Flexzion Bright Cool LED Egg Candling Light Candler Tester

-The Flexzion egg candler is a high lumen egg candler with cool light and is an affordable buy.
-It’s long electric cable makes it convenient to use.
+The Flexzion egg candler is a high-lumen egg candler with cool light and is an affordable buy.
+Its long electric cable makes it convenient to use.
 The candler is made of plastic and weighs a mere 0.35 pounds.
 It is suitable for testing even darker shelled eggs.
-It works well in observing both chicken as well as quail eggs.
+It works well in observing both chickens as well as quail eggs.
 Users of this product recommend it highly.